ar-visions/silver/README.md

     links:      ['webgpu_dawn']
 ]

-# ...or you can dig deeper and use its module member types, class, mod, struct, enum, union
+# ...or you can reach for the stars and use its module member types, class, mod, struct, enum, union
+# built with security and reflection in mind
+# every object is ref-counted except for value-based primitives (bool ... i8 -> i64, f32 -> f64)
+# those have member functions to access, though; either way we access members only one way: .
+# we assign with : and assign-const with =
+# silver in data form may be thought of as a type-based json, and we support this form of serialization
+# the ethos of silver is we are open source developers and we do not rely on specific package managers
+# we build the entire stack ourselves as-is the most secure and open way.
+# there will never be a 'silver package manager'.  the entire idea of building binaries else-where is not our thing

 class app [
     public int value : 1 # assign operator is ':' constant is '='  [ no const decorator ]
-    void run[] [
-        print 'hi -- you have given me {value}'
+    int run[] print 'hi -- you have given me {value}' -> 2 ]

-    ]
+int main[ app a ] [
+    int this-is-const = a.value
+    int val: this-is-const
+    val += 1
+    print[ 'using app with value: { this-is-const }, then added { val - this-is-const }' ]
+    -> a.run > 0
 ]

 # this is a reduced language, but we do have cast, index, and named operators